binerogroup/documentation/networking/security-groups/cloud-management-portal.rst

 .. note::

-   Remember: you need to add your groups to all instances, all rules are evaluated in a per instance fashion.
+   Remember: you need to add your security groups to all instances.

 ..  seealso::